tagtag

 (212) 779-0057

-New York Attorneys for Paralysis After a Car Accident
+Attorney for Paralysis After a Car Accident in New York

 If you've been injured in an accident or on the job, the attorneys of Hach & Rose, LLP have the knowledge, skills, and experience required to hold the party responsible for your injury accountable.

 NYC paralysis personal injuryFew things are as terrifying after a car accident as being paralyzed.
-Waking up in a hospital to discover you cannot walk or move is a frightening scenario.
+Waking up in a hospital to discover you cannot walk or move is frightening.
 Spinal cord injuries, or SCIs, do not always result in full paralysis, but when they do, the result is years or even a lifetime of pain, suffering, and loss of independence.

 The New York car accident attorneys of Hach & Rose, LLP are experienced in helping those who’ve suffered paralysis because of car accident injuries fight for the compensation they deserve.
 If you were paralyzed in a car accident that wasn’t your fault, call (212) 779-0057 for help today.